|Application deadline:||As early as possible|

 * Deterioration and Maintenance of Pavements

-A degree equivalent to a UK second class honours (2.2) degree or higher in civil engineering or a related subject.
+A degree equivalent to a UK second class honours (2:2) degree or higher in civil engineering or a related subject.
 Industrial experience is preferable.
 Consideration will be given to professionally qualified and experienced candidates without formal academic qualifications.
-Applications from non-cognate disciplines may also be considered.

 We also welcome and accept students with a wide range of international equivalent qualifications.

 English language requirement: A pass at GCSE level in English language (grade C or above).
 If English is not your first language, you are required to provide evidence of proficiency in English.
 You will need to meet our minimum requirements for one of the following recognised English language tests: the International English Language Testing Service (IELTS), the Test of English as a Foreign Language (TOEFL) and the Pearson Test of English Academic.

 Scholarships worth up to £3,000 available.
 For more information, please visit our website.